khanhldld2/wealthcons_test/README.md

 ## Installation

 1. Clone the repository
+2. Install Tesseract
-2. Load a virtual environment and activate it in bash: venv\Scripts\activate
+3. Create a virtual environment and activate it in bash
-3. Run project: python -m app
+4. Run project